hneemann/Digital/README.md

 - SVG export of circuits, including a LaTeX/Inkscape compatible SVG version (see [ctan](https://www.ctan.org/tex-archive/info/svg-inkscape))
 - No legacy code
-- Good test coverage (exclusive of GUI classes about 80%)
+- Good test coverage (exclusive of GUI classes about 80%).
+  Almost all examples contain test cases which ensure that they work correctly.

 ## Motivation ##